-However, wonderful tools do not an assessment make, especially if the teacher is following the bad advice we’ve heard below.
+However, wonderful tools do not an assessment make, especially if the teacher is following the bad advice I’ve heard below.
 Here are some ways to guarantee that your formative assessment is not only a waste of time, but also detrimental to real learning.

 Use Only One Tool

 Find one method of doing formative assessment and use only that one all year.
 Students don’t really like learning new tools, so why waste the time trying out different websites?

 The best formative assessment is complicated and boring.
 Make sure the tool you use looks like a bubble sheet or Scantron.
 Don’t include pictures or music or videos.
 After all, it is assessment and should in no way be fun, entertaining, engaging, or powerful.

 Save time by doing the formative assessment at the end of the unit and call it your summative assessment.
 After all, you aren’t going to change what you’re teaching regardless of the results.
 So finding out what the students already know and understand about the topic is a waste of precious time.

 Don’t Use It to Modify Teaching